postcss/postcss/README.md

 }
 ```

-You can miss `Declaration` constuctor in `append` and other add methods:
+You can miss `Declaration` constructor in `append` and other add methods:

 ```js
 rule.append({ prop: 'color', value: 'black' });